mateuszmichi/TypeScriptZeroToHero/part-1-fundamentals/README.md

 ## Exercises

 You can go through them step by step or choose the most interesting topics.
+Don't worry that these files will be marked with errors - part of the exercises is to fix typing inside them.